mlmariscotes/Dice-Game/README.md

 1. Player wins when the score is  >= `100`.
 2. Score `reset` when player roll number `1`;

-- Hold button is store score of player.
+- Hold button will store the score of player.

 #### `Link`
 https://mlmariscotes.github.io/Dice-Game/